hashicorp/terraform-provider-time/docs/cdktf/typescript/index.md

 Certain time resources, only perform actions during specific lifecycle actions:

-- `timeOffset`: Saves base timestamp into Terraform state only when created.
+- `time_offset`: Saves base timestamp into Terraform state only when created.
-- `timeSleep`: Sleeps when created and/or destroyed.
+- `time_sleep`: Sleeps when created and/or destroyed.
-- `timeStatic`: Saves base timestamp into Terraform state only when created.
+- `time_static`: Saves base timestamp into Terraform state only when created.

 These resources provide an optional map argument called `triggers` that can be populated with arbitrary key/value pairs.
 When the keys or values of this argument are updated, Terraform will re-perform the desired action, such as updating the base timestamp or sleeping again.